VCF: Nonprofit Capacity Building Grant

 - Anything other than professional consultant costs to facilitate any of the work listed above.

-- Repeat funding of the same organization or initiative.
+- Repeat funding of the same organization or initiative within a 3 year period

 - Programs with religious instruction.